 1) Drinks – small containers such as juice boxes, small water bottles, YooHoo, soda, Boost, Ensure

 2) Foods – such as Hormel single serve meals, oatmeal packages, single serve soup and snack items like granola bars, nuts in small packages, cheese/peanut butter crackers, breakfast bars.

 These items will be packaged for families of patients in HOSPICE, allowing them to eat without an extended time away from their family members at a stressful time.
 Look for a box in the Narthex for your donations.
 Thank you for your support.

 Many members of the congregation are involved as volunteers in the wider community tutoring at an elementary school, assisting small businesses, working with scouts and a variety of other non-profits and social service organizations.
 Parishioners are encouraged to bring the food item of the month when they come to church on Sunday.
-These contributions are given to the food pantries at the Damien Center and to The Sharing Place.
+These contributions are given to The Sharing Place.

 We participate the annual Crop Walk, community walk sponsored by Church World Service that raises funds for hunger relief, locally and beyond.